“It’s a dangerous business, Frodo, going out your door.”

 - The original scenes were made of simple materials such as polystyrene, which means they were not built to last.
 But, as fans who wanted to see where Hobbits “lived” began to flow, the decision was made to build “a real Hobbiton” from more lasting materials.

-- The Hobbiton movie set is located on private property, owned by the family Alexander and remains until today as farmland.
-Supposedly they had never heard of Jackson until somebody knocked on their door and suggested the crazy idea about filming The Lord of the Rings here.
+- The Hobbiton movie set is located on private property, owned by the family Alexander, and remains farmland until today.
+Supposedly they had never heard of Jackson until somebody knocked on their door and suggested the crazy idea of filming The Lord of the Rings here.
 I believe this is the day they won the lottery.
-Literally. 😀
+Literally. 🙂

 THE PROS AND CONS OF VISITING HOBBITON

 ⊕ for all Lord of the Rings and Hobbit fans, this is definitely a one-of-a-kind experience, as it feels like you’ve actually come to the Shire